Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-ca.md

 Log in to the [OVHcloud Control Panel](/links/manager), go to the `Bare Metal Cloud`{.action} section and click on `Network`{.action}.
 Next, open the `IP`{.action} menu.

-Then, you can use the drop-down menu underneath **"My public IP addresses and associated services"** and select "**All Additional IPs**" to filter your services accordingly, or directly type the desired IP address in the search bar.
+Then, you can use the drop-down menu underneath **My public IP addresses and associated services** and select **All Additional IPs** to filter your services accordingly, or directly type the desired IP address in the search bar.

 ![manage IPs](/pages/assets/screens/control_panel/product-selection/bare-metal-cloud/network/manage_additional_ips_new.png){.thumbnail}